 The first time Gioffre went to Vietnam, he tried to treat as many patients as possible in the two weeks he was there, “I realized I took a nibble out of a huge mountain,” Gioffre, 30, says.
 After seeing patients, he realized he couldn’t save the older adults’ teeth, which had a lifetime of decay.
 Still, he could prevent the children from suffering future dental problems by giving them a toothbrush and toothpaste and teaching them how to brush.
 “The more lasting effect is to teach the importance of brushing twice a day,” Gioffre says.
 “And to teach dentists why it’s important to save a baby’s teeth instead of pulling.”
 What began as a mission to treat patients soon became a massive education campaign.

 Dr. Gioffre provides family and pediatric dentistry in his Wilmington, DE practice.
 He says,

-Our patients’ health, comfort and smile are our primary concerns.
-Our office provides a full line of dental services from preventative care visits and restorative procedures to cosmetic and surgical services.
-We are sensitive to t he emotional and physical needs of our patients and fellow team members.
+Our patient’s health, comfort, and smile are our primary concerns.
+Our office provides a full line of dental services, from preventative care visits and restorative procedures to cosmetic and surgical services.
+We are sensitive to the emotional and physical needs of our patients and fellow team members.
 Our highly trained staff has been carefully selected to meet your needs and is committed to providing the finest in family dental care in a very relaxed, enjoyable atmosphere.
-Our most valued reward is the long-term personal relationship that we have developed as a result of mutual respect and trust with our patients.
+Our most valued reward is the long-term personal relationship that we have developed due to mutual respect and trust with our patients.